luigiberducci/luigiberducci.github.io/publications.md

 ### Academic Service
 I serve/ed as reviewer for the following conferences and journals:
 - IEEE International Conference on Robotics and Automation (ICRA)
+- IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
 - International Conference on Learning Representations (ICLR)
 - Conference on Neural Information Processing Systems (NeurIPS)
 - International Conference on Machine Learning (ICML)